lazynormz/advent-of-code-23/README.md

 ```

 The days are names such that day 1 is called `d1.js` and day 2 is `d2.js` and so forth

+# How to read output:

+I am a very lazy programmer when it comes to my own tiny projects, and therefore the program will output solutions as they appear in the calender.
+I.E. the first answer will be printed first, and the second answer will be printed second